Georgetown Independent School District

 Georgetown Independent School District is a public school district based in Georgetown, Texas (USA).
-The district, covering 180.3 square miles, has just over 10,000 students based on recent studies.
+The district, covering 180.3 square miles, had 13,155 students as of 2023.

 In addition to Georgetown, the district serves the city of Weir as well as the communities of Serenada and Walburg.

-In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.
+In 2019, the school district received an accountability rating of "B" from the Texas Education Agency.

 Schools

+Georgetown ISD has 3 high schools, 4 Middle schools, 11 Elementary Schools, and 4 alternate Campuses.